Every Destination Has a Tipping Point

 Imagine a different curve: - along the bottom we track visitor numbers and up along the side, the vitality of the place itself.
 Here is what that might look like:

 In the early days, the two rise together.
 Visitors bring the spend that opens commercial opportunities, grows jobs and community, and funds investment in the place.
 More numbers result in more vitality.
-I like to call it the Comfort Zone.
-More means more in this phase, and tourism as a global phenomenon has lived largely here.
+I like to call it Tourism's Comfort Zone.
+More really does mean more in this phase, and tourism as a global phenomenon has lived largely here.

 As numbers keep growing, the rise in perceived value to the place slows and levels off.
 Part of what is happening is acclimatisation.
-Tourism becomes part of the fabric of daily life, and people adjust to it, so what once felt like a noticeable gain now reads as normal.
+Tourism becomes part of the fabric of daily life, and people adjust to it.
+What once felt like a noticeable gain now reads as normal.
 The place may be no less vital than before, yet the sense of added value flattens, because everyone's baseline of expectation has settled higher.

 Further along that plateau, perceived value starts to fall for some places and some people.
 We begin to hear of residents avoiding their own town in high season, of locals no longer able to afford to live there, of natural features eroding and culture thinning.
-The numbers are still rising, so the economic dashboard reads healthy, while place vitality has plateaued and is perceived to be in danger.
+The numbers are still rising, so the economic dashboard is healthy.
+At the same time, place vitality has plateaued and is perceived to be at risk.
 This is the stage where mitigation strategies have typically appeared: seasonality and dispersal, regionalisation, carbon reduction, visitor management, greater consultation.

 And beyond the Tipping Point?
-This is not fantasy.
+It's no a fantasy place.
 The Canary Islands delivered record GDP growth and nearly eighteen million arrivals in 2024.
 In the same year tens of thousands of residents took to the streets under the banner that the islands have a limit.
-It is the most vivid expression of how two things can be true at once: the Numbers Paradigm signalling success while the Place Paradigm signals stress.
-This is tourism's Discomfort Zone, beyond the Tipping Point, where more numbers actually reduce place vitality.
+It is the most vivid expression of how two things can be true at once: the Numbers Paradigm signalls success while the Place Paradigm signals stress.
+This is Tourism's Discomfort Zone, beyond the Tipping Point, where more numbers actually reduce place vitality.

 The trouble with calling tourism an industry